mwouts/jupytext_pyparis_2018/README.md

 In the presentation I demo Jupytext and show how you can use it to
 - represent a Jupyter notebook as a script,
-- reversely, open a Python, R, Bash, etc script in the form of a Jupyter notebook,
+- reversely, open and run a Python, R, Bash (etc) script in the form of a Jupyter notebook,
 - refactor a notebook represented as a script, and update the original notebook,
 - combine multiple contributions to a notebook.